donvini94/intern-trial-day-assignment-mcp/README.md

 ### `keycloak_models.py`

-Contains TypedDict definitions for API responses:
+Contains Pydantic Models for API responses:

 - `RealmRepresentation`: Structure of a realm object
 - `UserRepresentation`: Structure of a user object
 - `TokenResponse`: Structure of an OAuth2 token response

-**Why TypedDict?** Provides type hints for dictionary structures, improving IDE autocomplete and type checking.
+**Why Pydantic?** Provides type hints and validation for API responses, improving IDE autocomplete and type checking.

 ### `client.py`